30 Surprising Things That Affect Whether You May Get Cancer

 "Even getting a sunburn just once every two years can increase your risk of skin cancer nearly threefold, including melanoma skin cancer," says Christopher Zoumalan, MD, a board-certified oculoplastic surgeon based in Beverly Hills, California.

-The Remedy Rx: "Be your own health advocate by conducting regular self-exams, and if you find anything suspicious, see a board-certified dermatologist," says Zoumalan.
+The Rx: "Be your own health advocate by conducting regular self-exams, and if you find anything suspicious, see a board-certified dermatologist," says Zoumalan.
 "Avoid sunburns, tanning and UV tanning beds.
 Cover up with clothing when you go outside, including a hat and UV-blocking sunglasses.
 Use a broad-spectrum (UVA/UVB) sunscreen to your entire body, with an SPF of 30 or higher."

 Using Toothpaste With This Ingredient